YidirK/Nikflix/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-### ⭐ If you find this extension helpful, please consider giving it a star! ⭐
+### ⭐ Enjoying the extension?
+Show your support with a star — or a tip if you feel generous! ⭐
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S61G68F3)